Skip to main content

 13. (Optional) Enter the name in the Fully Qualified Domain Name field.

-16. (Optional) Start communication with the machine by:
+16. (Optional) Start communication with the machine:

-2. Selecting Start Communication from the menu.
+2. Select Start Communication from the menu.

-Manually upgrade an additional LSAM
+Manually upgrade an additional instance

-Check for running Jobs
+Check for running jobs

 4. Repeat step 3 until the Machines Status screen indicates Running Jobs of 0/<max>.